PyChina/weekly/content/Issue/issue-18.md

 Lets be honest, you are probably playing Diablo III instead of coding some Python right now.
 If you are, you should try out PyDiabloMeter.
 PyDiabloMeter Counts mouse clicks and four keyboard keys (action keys) in your Diablo III window.

 - [Mockstar](http://mockstar.readthedocs.org/en/latest/) (readthedocs.org)
 Mockstar is a bunch of small enhances on top of Mock library that can give you a lot of mocking and unit-testing goods.
-It’s still in development but I would keep a serious eye out.
+It's still in development but I would keep a serious eye out.

 ## 文章

 - [Schema-less in Django with Postgres](http://craigkerstiens.com/2012/06/14/schemaless-django/)
-Great article on Postgres’s hstore which allows you to use the RDMS for schemaless data storage.
+Great article on Postgres's hstore which allows you to use the RDMS for schemaless data storage.
 Two birds, one stone.

 - [Exploring Python using GDB](https://stripe.com/blog/exploring-python-using-gdb) (stripe.com)
 Python, awesome.
 GDB, awesome.
 Python and GDB together, really awesome!
 This is a fantastic article that demonstrates how to debug and modify Python code for testing purposes using GDB.
 The author puts together a example scenario of how to go about debugging a problem with a Django application with GDB and details the process step by step.

 - [Under the hood of Python class definitions](http://eli.thegreenplace.net/2012/06/15/under-the-hood-of-python-class-definitions/) (thegreenplace.net)

 Much kudos to Eli Bendersky, if he writes a blog post it almost automatically ends up on here because of its quality.
-In his latest article, Eli gives a “fast-paced” but thorough walkthrough of the internals of defining new classes.
+In his latest article, Eli gives a "fast-paced" but thorough walkthrough of the internals of defining new classes.
 Check it out.

 - [Else Clauses on Loop Statements](http://ncoghlan_devs-python-notes.readthedocs.org/en/latest/python_concepts/break_else.html) (readthedocs.org)